ttubb/workflows-nextflow/_episodes/05-processes-part2.md

 ~~~

-When using channel containing a tuple, such a one created with `.filesFromPairs` factory method, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each item in the tuple.
+When using channel containing a tuple, such a one created with `.fromFilePairs` factory method, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each item in the tuple.

 ~~~